kawing-ho/codeql-dubbo-workshop/workshop.md

 # Exercise 1: Find the Dubbo attack surface known to CodeQL

 - Find all sources in Dubbo codebase
-- Exclude those ones with paths matching */src/test/*
+- Exclude the ones with paths matching */src/test/*
 - Select the source, enclosing class and source type

 You should get 10 results.